CodeWizard-1/booking_hotel/README.md

 - Once it has been connected scroll down to the **Manual Deploy** and click **Deploy branch** when it has deployed you will see a **view app** button below and this will bring you to your newly deployed app.
 - Please note that when deploying manually you will have to deploy after each change you make to your repository.
 ## Credits
-List of used resources for your website (text, images, snippets of code, projects....)
-## Acknowledgment
-Mention people who helped you with your project(mentor, colleagues...)